Butterfly Garden Installation & Maintenance

 Commercial and residential butterfly gardens are a great option for those who like a more natural looking landscape.
 You can have all the beauty without all the up-keep.
 These types of gardens not only attract butterflies but hummingbirds and bees, too.
-Butterfly gardens at your home or office are a wonderful way to bring nature right up to your windows.
-At Evergreen Lawn Care, we use native and Florida friendly host and nectar plants like Milkweed, Pentas, Salvia and Lantana.
+Butterfly gardens at a home or office are a wonderful way to bring nature right up to your windows.
+At Evergreen Lawn Care, we use native and Florida-friendly host and nectar plants like Milkweed, Pentas, Salvia and Lantana.

 Butterfly gardens are most successful when they are composed of a variety of flowers and other elements to attract this gentle flyer.
 Not only will you want a wide range of plant species, but different shapes as well.
-You may want to add what are known as plant “pizzas” which are flowers that create a flat surface.
+One group of plants to consider are known as plant “pizzas” which are flowers that create a flat surface.
 Some butterflies prefer level surfaces they can easily land on.
-You will also want to plant long-tubed flowers for larger butterflies to insert their proboscis and composites for species that are smaller in size.
-There are several other items you may want to consider adding:
+Long-tubed flowers allow for larger butterflies to insert their proboscis and composites for smaller butterflies.
+There are several other items to consider adding, including:

 - Water source with fountain